2022

 Learn More about what impacts will sea level rise have on marshes, conserved lands, marine resources, and other nearshore resources on the Community Intertidal Data Portal.

-Our efforts include: projects and studies to understand challenges and potential for restoration; land conservation initiatives; education and public outreach events like clean-ups and our lecture series.
+Our efforts include: projects and studies to understand environmental challenges and opportunities for restoration; land conservation initiatives throughout the Marsh and its uplands; education and public outreach events like clean-ups and our lecture series.
 We invite you to join us.
 You can help!

-The Friends of Scarborough Marsh are part of the Momentum Conservation's Climate Change Observatory Network , a photo monitoring program designed to work with environmental organizations and communities to assist with the observation, measurement and documentation of long-term climate change trends and climate adaptation projects.
+The Scarborough Land Trust is part of Momentum Conservation's Climate Change Observatory Network , a photo monitoring program designed to work with environmental organizations and communities to assist with the observation, measurement and documentation of long-term climate change trends and climate adaptation projects.

 Chronolog is a monitoring tool for parks, nature centers, wildlife organizations, schools, and museums worldwide.
 With over 100,000 contributors across 300 organizations, Chronolog is on a mission to engage communities with nature while recording important natural changes.